 Explicitly, not exclusively for Women

-This two-day summit will feature a line-up of some of the most impressive names in shipping, both men and women who will tell the story of their journey through the industry to inspire and empower your personal career development plans.
-We will also focus on practical sessions dealing with very specific, day-to-day challenges your colleagues in the industry have identified as problematic, so that you will leave with a set of practical advice and tools you can use on your first day back in the office.
+This two-day summit featured a line-up of some of the most impressive names in shipping, both men and women who told the story of their journey through the industry to inspire and empower your personal career development plans.
+We also focused on practical sessions dealing with very specific, day-to-day challenges your colleagues in the industry have identified as problematic so that you left with a set of practical advice and tools you could use on your first day back in the office.

 Attracting talent: Analysing our call to arms

 In an effort to answer to the gender imbalance in our industry we looked at the words we use to describe what we do, what we need and what we are offering in terms of career opportunities.
 Might we transform our industry through a change in semantics?

 What women bring to the table: fight-or-flight vs tend-and-befriend

 This is the time when the industry is moving towards enhancing collaboration and inter-connectivity to achieve better outcomes for our clients and our world.
 This is exactly what women excel at and its why smart business needs smart women.

 Challenging unconscious bias in day-to-day interactions: Are we glorifying aggressiveness?

 Moving away from the blame game and divisive rhetoric, we aimed to identify those ideas and deeply rooted practices that hold this industry behind.
 And we aimed to this in the spirit of understanding and debate, hearing from both sides on what they’ve done to make it better.